-For the first time, EngenderHealth conducted a race/ethnicity pay gap analysis for its US staff.
+For the second time, EngenderHealth also conducted a race/ethnicity pay gap analysis for its US staff.
 Results show that Black, Indigenous, and People of Color (BIPOC) staff and white staff have an almost identical average pay, with a negative median pay gap, indicating that BIPOC staff are more represented in higher-paid positions in the organization.

 The full report has country-by-country gender pay gap data and the US race/ethnicity pay gap data, along with additional context and commentary.
-Read reflections on the 2020 pay gap analysis by our President and CEO, Traci L. Baird, on our blog.

 *As we’ve noted previously, gender pay gap analysis requires binary gender data, and we recognize that gender is not binary.